-Object files can be loaded dynamically by using the load procedure.
-The '.on' extension can be specified (to select a particular version) or omitted (to load the highest numbered version).
-When older versions are no longer needed, all versions must be deleted and the compilation must be repeated (this is necessary because the file name, including the extension, is used to name some of the exported symbols of the object file).
+When dynamically loaded object files are loaded using the load procedure, the '.on' extension can be specified (to select a particular version) or omitted (to load the file with a '.on' extension with the highest n consecutively from 1).
+When the '.on' extension is not specified and older versions are no longer needed, all versions must be deleted and the compilation must be repeated (this is necessary because the file name, including the extension, is used to name some of the exported symbols of the object file).

-Note that this procedure is only available on host operating systems that support dynamic loading.
+Note that dynamically loadable object files can only be generated on host operating systems that support dynamic loading.